Entrepreneurial Success or Failure: Critical Issues

 As stated earlier, the root cause of entrepreneurial success or failure is really not a lack of knowledge or capital.
 Those problems can be overcome in a variety of ways.
 The true cause is lack of personal planning and decision-making before a venture is initiated.

-When you reduce anything to its essence, the concept of correct relationships is what life is all about.
+When anything is reduced to its essence, the concept of relationships is what life is all about.
 Why do certain marriages last while others fail?
 Because some consist of good relationships and others do not.
 Entrepreneurial success or failure is no different.
 It’s a simple but overlooked notion that people do better with activities and other people that complement who and what they are.
 Understanding who we are will direct us toward more logical life choices.
-When we take the time to travel the road of self-discovery and act on the things that we come to learn about ourselves, we simply live more productive, satisfying lives.
+When we take the time to travel the road of self-discovery and act on those discoveries, we simply live more productive, satisfying lives.

 The very first step toward entrepreneurial success should always be personal planning, and that is why the Focus Program was created – to help people better understand their entrepreneurial self before leaping into business ownership.